Port Arthur, Texas: Air

 The Jack Brooks Regional Airport in the northwest part of Port Arthur serves Beaumont and Port Arthur.

 Bus

 Local bus service is provided by Port Arthur Transit.

 Rail

-The nearest inter-city rail station to Port Arthur is Beaumont station in nearby Beaumont, which serves the greater area.
+The nearest inter-city rail station to Port Arthur is Beaumont Amtrak station in nearby Beaumont, which serves the greater area.
 The station is served by Amtrak's Sunset Limited line, with a train arriving thrice weekly in each direction.